Dealing with Hormonal Breakouts?

 Hormonal breakouts are exactly what the name suggests — acne and breakouts tied to fluctuations in your hormones, usually brought on by menstruation, pregnancy, postpartum, menopause, stress or hormone conditions.

-Hormonal adult acne usually appears along the jawline, chin and cheeks as big, often blind, cyst-like pimples under the skin’s surface that can be painful to touch.
-It’s kind of like a beard of acne – which sounds funny, but the experience of it is far from humorous.
+Hormonal adult acne usually appears along the jawline, chin and cheeks and can range from blackheads and whiteheads to painful, cyst-like pimples under the skin’s surface that can be painful to touch.

 How Do I Know If I Have Hormonal Acne?